Best Things To Do In Istanbul

 Aya Sofya (Hagia Sophia)

-Built by the Byzantine Roman Emperor Justinian in the middle of the 6th century CE, the church of Hagia Sophia was the largest interior space in the world.
-When the Ottomans captured the city just under a millennium later it was converted into a mosque.
-Then in1935 it was declared a museum before returning to mosque status in 2020.
+Built by the Byzantine Roman Emperor Justinian in the middle of the 6th century CE, the Hagia Sophia church was the world’s most significant interior space.
+When the Ottomans captured the city just a millennium later, it was converted into a mosque.
+Then, in 1935, it was declared a museum before returning to mosque status in 2020.

-It is this changing history at the centre of great empires and religions that makes Hagia Sophia so special.
+This changing history at the center of great empires and religions makes Hagia Sophia so unique.
 Inside, golden murals of Christian scenes look down to Islamic prayer niches.
 Inscriptions by crusaders etched into hand railings stand alongside massive medallions painted with the names of Allah.
 It is a remarkable journey through millennia of change and an unmissable thing to do in İstanbul.

-In spite of becoming a mosque the building is still open to tourists, however, closes 1 hour before prayer time and reopens 30 minutes afterwards.
-As prayer happens 5 times a day Hagia Sofia is open to tourists from 8:30 am to 11:30 pm, 1 pm to 2:30 pm, and 3:30 pm to 4:45 pm On Fridays it opens to visitors from 1:30 pm.
+Despite becoming a mosque, the building is still open to tourists.
+However, it closes 1 hour before prayer time and reopens 30 minutes afterward.
+As prayer happens five times daily, Hagia Sofia is open to tourists from 8:30 am to 11:30 pm, 1 pm to 2:30 pm, and 3:30 pm to 4:45 pm.
+On Fridays, it opens to visitors from 1:30 pm.
 Read more

 Topkapi Palace (Topkapi Sarayi)

-Of the many highlights here, the most popular are the Harem (where the sultan’s many concubines and children would spend their days); the Second Court, where you can walk through the vast Palace Kitchens and stand in awe at the dazzling interior of the Imperial Council Chamber; and the Third Court, which contained the sultan’s private rooms.
-The Third Court also displays an impressive collection of relics of the Prophet Muhammad in the Sacred Safekeeping Room and is home to the Imperial Treasury, where you’re greeted with a cache of glittering gold objects and precious gems that will make your eyes water.
-To fully see Topkapi Palace, you’ll need at least half a day.
+Of the many highlights here, the most popular are the Harem (where the sultan’s many concubines and children would spend their days) and the Second Court, where you can walk through the vast Palace Kitchens and stand in awe at the dazzling interior of the Imperial Council Chamber; and the Third Court, which contained the sultan’s private rooms.
+The Third Court also displays an impressive collection of relics of the Prophet Muhammad in the Sacred Safekeeping Room.
+It is home to the Imperial Treasury, where you’re greeted with a cache of glittering gold objects and precious gems that will make your eyes water.
+You’ll need at least half a day to see Topkapi Palace fully.
 Read more

 Kapali Çarşi ( The Grand Bazaar)

-The Grand Bazaar was built by the Ottomans shortly after they conquered the city in 1453.
-It is a warren of stalls selling anything you could possibly want and lots of things you wouldn’t.
-Soaps and spices, trinkets and trays, carpets and clothes, bowls and baklava, masks and mascara.
-But the most important and satisfying commodity at the Grand Bazaar is the endless hubbub and energy.
+The Ottomans built the Grand Bazaar shortly after they conquered the city in 1453.
+It is a warren of stalls selling anything you could want and lots of things you wouldn’t.
+Soaps, spices, trinkets, trays, carpets, clothes, bowls, baklava, masks, and mascara.
+But the most important and satisfying commodity at the Grand Bazaar is the endless commotion and energy.

 For many visitors, sightseeing in Istanbul is as much about shopping as museums and monumental attractions, and the Grand Bazaar is where everyone comes.
-This massive covered market is basically the world’s first shopping mall, taking up a whole city quarter, surrounded by thick walls, between the Nure Osmaniye Mosque and Beyazit Mosque.
-The Beyazit Mosque itself occupies the site of Theodosius I’s Forum and has architecture inspired by the Aya Sofya.
+This massive covered market is the world’s first shopping mall, taking up a whole city quarter, surrounded by thick walls, between the Nure Osmaniye Mosque and Beyazit Mosque.
+The Beyazit Mosque occupies the Theodosius I’s Forum site and has architecture inspired by the Aya Sofya.

 Entrance to the bazaar is through one of 11 gates from where a maze of vaulted-ceiling laneways, lined by shops and stalls selling every Turkish souvenir and handicraft you could imagine, cover the area.
 The various trades are still mostly segregated into particular sections, which makes browsing easier.
 Near the bazaar’s Divanyolu Caddesi entrance is the Burned Column.
-This stump (still 40 meters high) of a porphyry column was set up by Constantine the Great in his forum.
+Constantine the Great set up this stump (still 40 meters high) of a porphyry column in his forum.
 Until 1105, it bore a bronze statue of Constantine.
 Read more

 Blue Mosque (Sultan Ahmet Camii)

 The mosque gets its nickname from its interior decoration of tens of thousands of Iznik tiles.
-The entire spatial and color effect of the interior makes the mosque one of the finest achievements of Ottoman architecture.
-A great sightseeing joy of a trip to Istanbul is wandering amid the gardens sandwiched between the Blue Mosque and the Aya Sofya to experience their dueling domes in twin glory.
-Come at dusk for extra ambience, as the call to prayer echoes out from the Blue Mosque’s minaret.
+The interior’s entire spatial and color effect makes the mosque one of the finest achievements of Ottoman architecture.
+An excellent sightseeing joy of a trip to Istanbul is wandering amid the gardens between the Blue Mosque and the Aya Sofya to experience their dueling domes in twin glory.
+Come at dusk for extra ambiance as the call to prayer echoes out from the Blue Mosque’s minaret.

-Directly behind the Blue Mosque is the Arasta Bazaar; a great place for a shopping stop as the handicraft shops here sell high-quality souvenirs.
-Even if you’re not interested in a browse, head here to see the Great Palace Mosaic Museum, which is tucked between the Arasta Bazaar and the mosque.
+Directly behind the Blue Mosque is the Arasta Bazaar, a great place for a shopping stop, as the handicraft shops sell high-quality souvenirs.
+If you’re not interested in a browse, head here to see the Great Palace Mosaic Museum, tucked between the Arasta Bazaar and the mosque.
 This small museum displays the 250-square-meter fragment of mosaic pavement that was unearthed in the 1950s here.
 Excellent information panels explain the mosaic floor’s recovery and subsequent rescue.
 Read more

 Basilica Cistern (Yerebatan Sarniçi)

 The Basilica Cistern is one of Istanbul’s most surprising tourist attractions.
 This huge, palace-like underground hall, supported by 336 columns in 12 rows, once stored the imperial water supply for the Byzantine emperors.
-The project was begun by Constantine the Great but finished by Emperor Justinian in the 6th century.
+Constantine the Great began the project, which was finished by Emperor Justinian in the 6th century.

 Many of the columns used in construction were recycled from earlier classical structures and feature decorative carvings.
-The most famous of these are the column bases known as the Medusa stones in the northwest corner with their Medusa head carvings.
-A visit here is very atmospheric with the columns beautifully lit and the soft, steady trickle of water all around you.
+The most famous are the column bases known as the Medusa stones in the northwest corner with their Medusa head carvings.
+A visit here is very atmospheric, with beautifully lit columns and the soft, steady trickle of water around you.

 Hippodrome

 The ancient Hippodrome was begun by Septimius Severus in AD 203 and completed by Constantine the Great in AD 330.
-This was the center of Byzantine public life and the scene of splendid games and chariot races but also factional conflicts.
-Today, there isn’t much of the Hippodrome left to see, except for a small section of the gallery walls on the southern side, but the At Meydani (park), which now stands on the site is home to a variety of monuments.
+It was the center of Byzantine public life and the scene of splendid games and chariot races, but also factional conflicts.
+Today, there isn’t much of the Hippodrome left to see, except for a small section of the gallery walls on the southern side, but the At Meydani (park), which now stands on the site, is home to a variety of monuments.

 On the northwest side is a fountain, presented to the Ottoman sultan by the German Emperor William II in 1898.
 Then, heading southwest are three ancient monuments: a 20-meter high Egyptian obelisk (from Heliopolis); the Serpent Column brought here from Delphi by Constantine; and a stone obelisk that originally was clad in gold-covered bronze plating until they were stolen by the soldiers of the 4th Crusade in 1204.
 Read more